October 2, 2024

 • Implement Clear Policies: Clearly state the types of expenses employees might incur.
 Ensure everyone knows that they will not be asked to buy gift cards and they should never have to use personal funds for unverified expenditures.

 • Set Up Verification Protocols: Establish a simple verification process for urgent financial requests.
 Use known, official contact methods for confirmation—never respond directly to a suspicious request.
+One team shared that they use a fun, unique code word their boss must include for extra security.

 • Limit Gift Card Purchases: Define strict rules about who can purchase gift cards and under what circumstances.
 Require approvals for substantial amounts.